Diamond Rock: Important Bird Area

 The rock has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports breeding populations of brown boobies, brown noddies and bridled terns.

 Diving around the island

-Below water, the Diamond Rock cavern, a deep triangular cave, is a popular attraction for scuba divers.
-The cave is said to contain prolific quantities of beautiful sea fans and corals, though strong currents make diving around the island a risky venture.
+Below water, the Diamond Rock cavern, a deep triangular cave, is a major attraction for scuba divers.
+The cave is said to contain prolific quantities of sea fans and corals, though strong currents make diving around the island a risky venture.

 One of the rock's cannon that the French had toppled from the summit has been reported to have been found on a dive.